brittanyrw/git/README.md

-# Intro to Git & GitHub - Presentation Here: https://github.com/brittanyrw/git/
+# Intro to Git & GitHub - Presentation

 ![Intro to Git and GitHub Header](imgs/header.png)